 Six years on, business is booming (co-owner Sondra Deering says this year’s Fringe season was the busiest yet).
-So much so, the restaurant had to merge with the adjoining Botanic Bar, which now operates as a second dining room, to meet demand.
+So much so, the restaurant has had to merge with the adjoining Botanic Bar, which now operates as a second dining room, to meet demand.

 “Everyone wanted to start dining in the bar,” Deering tells Broadsheet.
 “We got to a stage where we were booking out the booths, but then you might get a large crowd of people and it disrupts the [dinner] experience so that’s when we made it all table service.
 But in that we lost having a cocktail bar … so that’s what we’re bringing downstairs.
 It’s satellite Botanic Bar in a way.”